-4.1 Intra-industry heterogeneity in skill intensity
+4.1.
+Intra-industry heterogeneity in skill intensity

 Intra-industry heterogeneity in skill intensity is pervasive in the data.
 Moreover, as in our model, it is larger for offshoring firms compared to firms that do not import.
-The left panel of Figure 2 plots the kernel density of the firm-level (log) skill intensity.
+The left panel of Fig. 2 plots the kernel density of the firm-level (log) skill intensity.
 The variable of interest has been demeaned at the 4-digit sector level, so that the density can be interpreted as pure within-industry heterogeneity in firm-level (log) skill intensity.
 The distribution is approximately normal, with a rather sizable standard deviation of 1.628.
-We also decompose the variance of (log) skill intensity in French manufacturing into between and within 4-digit-sector variation: 80 percent of the variance of (log) skill intensity is explained by within-sector variation between firms, while only 20 percent of the variation is between sectors (result not reported).
-The right panel of Figure 2 plots kernel densities of (log) skill intensity separately for importers and non-importing firms.
+We also decompose the variance of (log) skill intensity in French manufacturing into between and within 4-digit-sector variation: 80% of the variance of (log) skill intensity is explained by within-sector variation between firms, while only 20% of the variation is between sectors (result not reported).
+The right panel of Fig. 2 plots kernel densities of (log) skill intensity separately for importers and non-importing firms.
 The distribution of firms that import displays a much larger dispersion than the distribution of non-importers.

-4.2 Imports and domestic skill intensity
+4.2.
+Imports and domestic skill intensity

 During the sample period, offshoring to labor-abundant countries gained much relevance in French manufacturing.
-The left panel of Figure 3 presents the aggregate trend in offshoring to laborabundant countries, measured as the fraction of firms' imports originating in labor-abundant countries (measured on the left axis): from 1996 to 2007 there was a large increase in the share of these imports, from less than 16 to more than 20 percent of total French manufacturing imports.
-The left panel also suggests that the trends in skill intensities and offshoring patterns might be related.
-It presents the aggregate trend in skill intensity in French manufacturing (right axis): the aggregate skill intensity of manufacturing production increased by around 10 log points (around 10.5 percentage points), tracking imports from labor-abundant countries quite closely.
+The left panel of Fig. 3 presents the aggregate trend in offshoring to labor-abundant countries, measured as the fraction of firms' imports originating in labor-abundant countries (measured on the left axis): from 1996 to 2007 there was a large increase in the share of these imports, from less than 16 to more than 20% of total French manufacturing imports.
+The left